SchemaPlus/schema_plus/README.md

 foreign key constraints in PostgreSQL](https://github.com/lomba/schema_plus/wiki/Making-yaml_db-work-with-foreign-key-constraints-in-PostgreSQL) has some information that may be of assistance in resolving these issues.

+### Check Constraints

+SchemaPlus adds support for check constraints.
+You can either write check constraint expression youself in SQL:

+    t.string :type, check: "type = 'mytype'"

+Or you can pass an array of possible column values:

+    t.string :type, check: ["Type1", "Type2", "Type3"]

 ### Tables

 SchemaPlus extends rails' `drop_table` method to accept these options: